 - Portfolio Reviews

-The CCPD manages Pratt Pro where employers post internship, professional, and volunteer positions.
-Students and alumni can search and apply to thousands of opportunities posted each year.
+Pratt Pro is the go-to resource for students and alumni seeking employment, be it an internship, full or part time staff position, freelance work or volunteer positions.
+Employers from all industries and around the world seeking Pratt talent post thousands of opportunities each year.
 Our Industry Relations team performs outreach to employers around the world to help students/alumni connect with the best career opportunities.
 We organize studio visits and firm trips to expose students to diverse workplaces and the latest industry trends, while giving them access to receptive employers and professional networks.

 The CCPD delivers over 100 events every year that present students/alumni opportunities to engage in professional development throughout their careers, giving participants direct access to people, conversations and opportunities; helping to build and perfect career skills; and discovering new ways of envisioning their career.

-We publish articles and how-to guides on a wide range of career development topics through the CCPD blog and the CCPD Career Ambassadors’ blog.
+We publish articles and how-to guides to supplement and synthesize useful information to help students/alumni in their career development.
 Our weekly newsletter informs the Pratt community of relevant career and professional development events, resources, and opportunities.

 Parents can also provide a wealth of encouragement, resources, and a support network to their graduating students.
 Here are some tips on how you can help your graduate succeed after Pratt: